jimniels/blog/src/client/posts/2019-08-27-reading-notes-august.md

 > To use a GitHub backend with NetlifyCMS, you have to have your own server to handle OAuth.
 This is a requirement of GitHub’s authentication flow.
 The good news about that, is that it’s a standard OAuth flow.
 The bad news about that, is that it’s a standard OAuth flow.

 This is what I love about Tyler’s writing.
 So approachable.
-He writes how I my brain thinks and my heart feels when I’m trying to wrangle computers to do stuff.
+He writes how my brain thinks and my heart feels when I’m trying to wrangle computers to do stuff.

 > What I needed to do was build my own server to handle the OAuth flow.
 This is a thing I’ve done and written about before.
 OAuth is like that for me.
 I set it up.
 Deploy it.
 Forget it.
 Then have to give myself a refresher to do again.
 That’s what the server example in this post is.